Christmas Tree Research Program

 - and twig aphids.

-Our postharvest research has focused on the identification of sources of true firs that have superior needle retention by testing detached branches.
+Our postharvest research has focused on the identification of sources of true firs with superior needle retention by testing detached branches.

 Publications and Reports